florianbgt/todo-app/README.md

 - Clone this repository
 - Run the following command `docker-compose up`

+A sqlite database will automatically be created, migrations will be applied and a superuser will be created.

 The Django rest API is served here: http://localhost:8000

+You can log into the admin page (http://localhost:8000/admin) using the admin user (user: admin, password: testpass123)

 The Angular SPA is served here: https://localhost:4200